Sally Menke

 Sally JoAnne Menke (December 17, 1953 – September 27, 2010) was an American film editor, who worked in cinema and television.
 Over the span of her 30-year career in film, she accumulated more than 20 feature film credits.

 She had a long-time collaboration with director Quentin Tarantino, and edited all of his films until her death in 2010.
 Menke was nominated for the Academy Award for Best Film Editing for Pulp Fiction and Inglourious Basterds.
 She also received three British Academy Film Award nominations for her work on Tarantino's Kill Bill, Pulp Fiction and Inglourious Bastards.

 She was nominated 25 times for several different awards, and won 12 in her thirty-year career.

 Early life

 Menke was born in Mineola, New York, to Charlotte Menke, a teacher, and Dr. Warren Wells Menke, a management professor at Clemson University.
-She attended the PK Yonge Developmental Research School in Gainesville, Florida, and graduated in 1972.
+She attended P.K.
+Yonge Developmental Research School in Gainesville, Florida, and graduated in 1972.
 She would then move back to New York and study at New York University's Tisch School of the Arts Film Program in 1977, graduating with a Bachelor of Arts degree in Film.